How do you cut down on strikeouts for baseball, or softball?

-- Shorten your swing; especially if you’re facing dominant fastball pitchers.
+- Shorten your swing path; especially if you’re facing dominant fastball pitchers.
 Spread out in your batting stance, reduce movement with your load and stride, shorten up on the handle of the bat; do whatever it takes to get to the ball on time!
-Minimize overall swing movement, “stay calm, and quiet” in the batter’s box; jumping, and lunging at the ball affects your vision.

 - Train to hit pitches in all locations.
 Opposition teams will try to exploit any weakness in your swing.
 If you have trouble hitting the outside pitch, the opposing team will target this area, especially if you are batting with a two-strike count.
 The same applies if you can’t hit the inside pitch, high pitch or low pitch.
 Teams will continue to target your weakness until you make an adjustment.

 - Ensure to prepare your swing for the harsh realities of the game.
 If you practice a long swing, you will have a long swing.
 Poor swing habits derive from hitting a slow-moving belt-high pitch.
 Alternatively, practicing hands inside the ball increases bat speed and power for a game.

 Your eyes are critical to cut down on strikeouts, the video shows simple tips to improve seeing the ball as it releases from the pitcher’s hand; tracking pitch movement, and ball rotation.
 When you’re in the batter’s box, close your mind, and open your eyes; focusing on seeing the baseball

 Practice both, compact, and elongated swing mechanics; learning how to make swing adjustments for a complete spectrum of pitches.